 Shaving

-The most common injury associated with waxing, depilatory creams, and laser hair removal are burns on the skin, which may require medical attention depending on the severity.
+The most common injury associated with waxing, depilatory creams, and laser hair removal is skin burns, which may require medical attention depending on the severity.

-If you feel concerned or nervous about these potential outcomes, or are currently dealing with a hair-related medical problem, don’t hesitate to bring it up with your OB-GYN or dermatologist at your next appointment.
+If you feel concerned or nervous about these potential outcomes or are currently dealing with a hair-related medical problem, don’t hesitate to bring it up with your healthcare provider or dermatologist at your next appointment.
 They are the best people to give you expert and personalized advice on which hair removal options are best for your body and lifestyle.

-Right now there are no publicly available clinical studies on whether or not pubic hair removal correlates with yeast infections or BV
+Right now there are no publicly available clinical studies on whether or not pubic hair removal correlates with yeast infections or bacterial vaginosis (BV).

 There is, however, one study published in 2021 which looked at vaginal microbiomes and how they relate to changes in pubic hair in 43 participants.

-The good news is that it doesn't make a difference for your vaginal health whether you like to have hair or go bare!
-The study found that there were no significant differences at baseline between the participants that had pubic hair, and the participants with no pubic hair.
+The good news is that it doesn't make a difference for your vaginal health whether you like to have hair or go bare.
+The study found that there were no significant differences at baseline between the participants who had pubic hair and the participants with no pubic hair.

 This means that either removing or not removing pubic hair itself isn’t associated with a particular state of the vaginal microbiome, but changing your habits could lead to a shift.